vatpac-technology/sops/docs/controller-skills/helicopters.md

     **EN SMC**: "2AB, taxi via P, R, hold short E. Traffic is a AgustaWestland 139 air taxiing via D, caution downwash."

 !!! tip
-    Helicopters performing air taxi and air transit manoeuvres generate downwash which can damange concrete surfaces over time.
-In the real world, controllers will try to mitigate this by encouraging ground taxis and allowing helicopters to take-off in aprons, taxiways, etc. Controllers may choose to simulate this practice when facilitating helicoptert movements.
+    Helicopters performing air taxi (and to a lesser extent air transit) manoeuvres generate downwash which can damange concrete surfaces over time.
+In the real world, controllers will try to mitigate this by encouraging ground taxis and allowing helicopters to take-off in aprons, taxiways, etc. Controllers may choose to simulate this practice when facilitating helicopter movements.

 ### Takeoff and Landing
 #### Runways & Maneuvering Area